-The proposed Framework has been tested on two local network topologies.
-In the first case the calculations had been divided into a cloud service-based computer (with 4 Virtual CPUs, 8GB RAM running a Windows 10 Operating System) and a HPC Server (Ideum with Intel i7-8700, RTX 2080 8GB GDDR6 NVIDIA graphics card, Dual 250GB NVMe M.2 SSD, 32GB 2400MHz DDR4 RAM running a Windows 10 Operating System) the collision events were delivered to the WebSocket Client with significant delay.
+The proposed framework was tested on two local network topologies.
+In the first case, the calculations were divided into a cloud-service-based computer (with four virtual CPUs, 8 GB RAM, running a Windows 10 operating system) and an HPC server (Ideum with Intel i7-8700, RTX 2080 8 GB GDDR6 NVIDIA graphics card, dual 250 GB NVMe M.2 SSD, 32 GB 2400 MHz DDR4 RAM, running a Windows 10 operating system), and the collision events were delivered to the WebSocket client with significant delay.

-By running all ApertusVR Plugins on the Ideum and sending only the collision events via Wireless LAN Connection (2.4Ghz WiFi) the user experience was quasi real-time.
+By running all ApertusVR plugins on the Ideum and sending only the collision events via a wireless LAN connection (2.4 GHz Wi-Fi) the user experience was quasi real time.